Introduction to Journal Writing

 Since that time, I learned how to walk using the inner vision that we all have.
 It has been an interesting journey!
 I still have a passion for all the wonderful aspects of life that I always had.
 My expertise in the Humanities remains my core interest in all I encounter.
 These are the topics I write about on Walking by Inner Vision.

-Question: What will we see here in 2019?
+Question: This year the blog is 11 years old.
+What will we see here in 2020?

 Journal Assignment #1:

-Have you started your “Walking by Inner Vision Journal” for this year?
+Begin your “Walking by Inner Vision Journal” his year.

 How often are you writing?